realworldocaml/mdx/test/bin/mdx-test/failure/block-type-value/test-case.md

 ```ocaml
 ```

-It only accept a fixed set of values
+It only accepts a fixed set of values

 <!-- $MDX type=invalid -->
 ```ocaml